StarlaneStudios/vscode-comment-anchors/README.md

 ## Anchor types

-All anchor types have their own icon and highlight color, which can be customized in the settings.
+All anchor types have their own icon, highlight color, and background color, which can be customized in the settings.
 Anchor tags can be added and removed, and can share the same icon or color.

 ![All tags](media/all-anchors.png)